-We look forward to working together.
+We look forward to working with you,

 Ellen Porter Honnet, Ed.D.